-

 After the Thirty Years War, Charles Bridge became an impressive open-air gallery for baroque statues.

 There are 31 statues of saints there, most of which are made of sandstone.
 Some of them are copies, but many are original statues!
 Among them is the famous St. John of Nepomuk who can fulfill your wishes.
-His legend says that this poor saint was thrown to Vltava river from the Charles Bridge for refusing to reveal the secret of the queen's confession to the king.
+His legend says that this poor saint was thrown to the Vltava river from the Charles Bridge for refusing to reveal the secret of the queen's confession to the king.
 Later, the king's crime was uncovered in the light of 5 five stars that grace St. John of Nepomuk's head now.
-Nowadays, this statue is the most popular one on the Prague bridge, with hundreds of tourists coming to rub its reliefs hoping for their wish to be fulfilled.
+Nowadays, this statue is the most popular one on the Prague bridge, with hundreds of tourists coming to rub its relief hoping for their wish to be fulfilled.
 Little do they know, it is the only place for the wish-making.
-Join our Prague Free Walking Tour to find out more :)
+Join our Free Old Town, Jewish Qarter & Charles Bridge Tour to find out more :)

 Unfortunately, the rest of the Charles Bridge statues are often neglected by Prague visitors.
 We want to fix that, so here are the statues on the most famous Prague bridge that you should look for!
 (Let's start from the Old Town side, just as Charles IV did.)